 - Francis Green, BA, MPhil, MSc.
 Senior Archaeologist with the New Forest

 - National Park Authority, an archaeobotanist with interest in Roman and medieval urban sites.

 - Katherine Barker, BA, MA.
 Honorary Visiting Research Fellow, Bournemouth University following a distinguished career as an historical geographer focusing on the early medieval West Country.

 - Eric Nye, BA, MA, PhD.
-Professor of English, University of Wyoming, specialist in the Romantic period, currently Distinguished Academic Visitor, Queen's College, Cambridge.
+Professor of English, University of Wyoming, specialist in the Romantic period, formerly Distinguished Academic Visitor, Queens' College, Cambridge.